TheEngageGroup/DMAWDOCS/README.md

 ![](Add_Image_3.png)

-1. Select the file you want to upload and click upload.
+1. Select the file to upload and click upload.

 2. Click edit to retrieve the url for the image.